andrewkorzh0/library-api/README.md

 ## Technical Details

-- Built using Node.js, Express.js, and Mongoose
+- Built using Node.js, Express.js, Mongoose, and Jest
 - Utilizes MongoDB for data storage
 - Implemented authentication and authorization using JSON Web Tokens